trustoverip/tswg-keri-specification/spec/spec.md

 ##### AID fields

 The Controller AID, `i` field value is an AID that controls its associated KEL.
-When the Controller Identifier AID, `i` field appears at the top-level of an Exchange Transaction Inception, `xip` or Exchange, `exn` message it refers to the Controller AID that is appropriate for the Route, `r` field value of that message.
+When the Controller Identifier AID, `i` field appears at the top-level of an Exchange Transaction Inception, `xip` or Exchange, `exn` message it refers to the Controller AID of the sender of that message.
 A Controller AID, `i` field may appear in other places in messages.
 In those cases, its meaning is determined by the context of its appearance.

 ##### Prior event SAID field